Back to All Posts

 7. Build and Maintain Relationships

-The study followed 268 Harvard sophomores beginning in 1938, and found that relationships help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ, or even genes.
+The study followed 268 Harvard sophomores beginning in 1938, and found that healthy and happy relationships help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ, or even genes.

 8. Manage Stress

-When we are stressed, our bodies produce high levels of cortisol, a hormone secreted when we feel threatened or anxious.
-As a result, our blood pressure and heart rate increase and can become damaging over time.
+When we are stressed, our bodies produce high levels of the hormone cortisol.
+As a result, our blood pressure and heart rate increase, which can become damaging over time.
 Stress can also lead to other unhealthy habits—drug abuse, smoking, drinking and overeating.

 Some stress management tactics include:

-- Accepting what you can’t change, and looking for the positive side of the situation.
+• Accepting what you can’t change, and instead look for the positive side of a situation.
 Share how you feel with others.
 And, most importantly, learn how to forgive yourself and others.

 9. Think “Younger”

 This isn’t Peter Pan Syndrome, where an adult acts like a child.
-It’s about recapturing some of the best parts of being a child — and it’s a proven tactic of seniors who live longer.
+It’s about recapturing some of the best parts of being a child.
 Each day, for example:

-- Learn.
-Start a hobby.
-Research a new subject.
+• Learn.
+Start a hobby or research a new subject.

-- Play.
-Participate in games, social interactions.
-Sing, dance, and have fun.
+• Play.
+Participate in games and social interactions.
+Sing, dance and have fun.

 10. Find a Purpose

 Does having a life purpose equate to a longer life?
-Yes, according JAMA Network Open.
+Yes, according to a study on JAMA Network.
 A study of 6,985 people aged 50 years and older revealed “a stronger purpose in life was associated with decreased mortality.”

-Consider what is most valuable to you.
+Think about what you consider to be most valuable to you.
 Is it your community, your family and friendships, or your causes and beliefs?
-If you feel you have lost your purpose, seek another reason to get up in the morning—assisting a friend, volunteering or joining a worthwhile organization.
+If you feel you have lost your purpose, seek another reason to get up in the morning — help a friend, volunteer or join a worthwhile organization.

-Age can be measured by a number, but living as fully as you can during those years is the real measure of a long life well-lived.
+Age can be measured by a number, but living as fully as you can during those years is the real measure.